dhairtable/dhairtable-documentation/README.md

 # documentation
-Markdown documentation used to generate dhairtable static site.
+Markdown documentation and YAML configuration used to generate dhairtable static site.